microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ---
-title: "Review guest access to your Microsoft 365 groups using the access reviews API in Microsoft Graph"
+title: "Review guest access to your Microsoft 365 groups using access reviews APIs"
 description: "Learn how to use the access reviews API to review external/guest user access to your organization's resources through Microsoft 365 groups in your Microsoft Entra tenant."
 author: "FaithOmbongi"
 ms.author: ombongifaith